Peter876234/WebServer/README.md

 - test(with_different_inputs)
 This would provide different inputs to test each case for the server.

+## Requirements
+- User Authentication:

+  All requests must include valid user credentials, ensuring secure access.

+- Statistics Management:

+  The server must track and persist user request statistics, implementing mutual exclusion to handle concurrent access effectively.

+- Functional Services:

+  A pi web service that employs Monte Carlo simulations to compute π, with adjustable simulation counts and concurrency levels.

+  A quote web service that retrieves quotes from a provided quote server, accommodating TCP and UDP protocols.

+- Testing:

+  Comprehensive automated testing must demonstrate the server’s compliance with functional requirements and error handling.

-# Instructions for setting up and executing the project server
+## Instructions for setting up and executing the project server
 -Python version used: 3.11.7
 First, click in the folder open the terminal, and install flask 3.0.0 by the command: